 Remove barriers to educational persistence and completion.

-The PSBN Coalition has over 375 individual members from across Washington State, including students, school administrators, state agency officials, policymakers, private philanthropists + nonprofit service providers.
+The PSBN Coalition has over 450 individual members from across Washington State, including students, school administrators, state agency officials, policymakers, private philanthropists and nonprofit service providers.

-Washington State Board for Community + Technical Colleges
+SBCTC: Washington State Board for Community and Technical Colleges